NoCatch.sgbeta

 MOH Standard Plans: The Regulated Option

-Most insurers offer a Standard Plan with benefits set by MOH — identical coverage across providers, covering B1 wards.
+Most insurers offer a Standard Plan with benefits set by MOH: identical coverage across providers, covering B1 wards.
 Only premiums and optional riders differ.
 They’re the most predictable choice: no surprises on what’s covered, and you can compare purely on price.
 B1 wards still let you choose your own specialist.
-The trade-off vs higher-tier plans: lower claim limits (sub-limits instead of “As Charged”), pro-ration if you seek treatment at a private hospital, and no private hospital ward entitlement.
+The trade-off vs higher-tier plans: no increase from the overall MediShield Life policy coverage of $200k/annum, lower claim limits than other plans (sub-limits instead of “As Charged”), and riders are only available with some insurers.

 Ready to compare?